 3. No bikes, scooters, quads, skateboards, etc. in the pit area unless used as a tow or safety safari vehicle.
-These vehicles may not be driven by persons under 18 years.
-Anyone under 18 years old must be accompanied by an adult in the pit area.
-Exceptions may be reviewed by the VITA Board of Directors and medical review officer.
+These vehicles may not be driven by anyone under 16 years of age.

 5. In the event of a dispute over track rules, a protest must be lodged with the Event Director/Track Manager.

 Driver and Pit Crew Rules

 6. The NHRA rule book will be used as a guideline for all rules, regulations and penalties.
 For any vehicle or bike running quicker than their allowed ET, the 1st and 2nd infractions will result in a verbal warning and the 3rd infraction will result in disqualification or suspension.

 7. State driver’s license required to be carried by all drivers during

 competition.
 9.99 and faster drivers are also required to have NHRA license during competition.